Are you ready?

 What is GDPR?

 The General Data Protection Regulations are very similar to the current DPA, so if you comply with that already, you have a great basis for GDPR.
+If you are having problems getting your GDPR right (and it’s essential that you do!) then you should contact a consultant that specialises in GDPR for help.

 In short, GDPR is a set of regulations intended to tighten up the data that companies hold on individuals, give those individuals more rights regarding that data, and means more accountability for the data controller.
 GDPR of course relates to data such as customer and marketing information, but this guide focuses on an employer’s duties, and employee (and applicant) rights.